Jack-Walton/jack-walton.github.io/AXS/navigate_app.md

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/recently_viewed_events.jpg"
   alt="The Recently Viewed and Explore Event Genres sections"  width="250"/>

 You can use the **Discover Events** section to filter by events that are happening today, tomorrow, or this weekend.
+Recently announced events are also displayed in this section.
 Select the **Events Happening** drop-down list to filter events by when they happen.
-Recently announced events are displayed at the bottom of the **search** screen.

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/discover_events.jpg"
   alt="The Discover Events section"  width="250"/>